Philosophy for Children is an approach to education that puts philosophical enquiry at the heart of the learning

 Philosophy 4 Children (P4C) is one of the ways that we use in school to encourage the children to develop their confidence and critical thinking skills.
 We begin each week by introducing the P4C question that we will be considering and we review children’s ideas during Friday assembly.
 Each half term has a different focus with the emphasis placed not on the answer but the explanation of their reasoning behind their decision.
 With P4C we stress that there is no such thing as a wrong answer and every response is equally valid as long as it can be explained.
 As a school we are extremely positive about the benefits of P4C and have found that children are much more willing to ‘have a go’ and share their ideas and they demonstrate a greater ability to justify their responses showing a deeper level of thinking.
 We hope you enjoy discussing our weekly P4C questions at home and look forward to hearing some of your ideas.

 Have a think about our weekly P4C question which will be posted here and on our school Facebook page.
-The P4C focus changes each half term and this time our focus is 'Agree or Disagree'.
-Every week a guest storyteller will read a story and then we will ask you to think about a statement associated with that book.
-It’s a fun way of getting the whole family thinking more deeply!
+The P4C focus changes each half term and this time our focus is 'Would you Rather?'.
+We will be discussing the question in school all week, why not have a chat about it at home too - it’s a fun way of getting the whole family thinking more deeply!

 The Story's to accompany the P4C Agree or Disagree read by a member of staff can be found in Children under Our Videos or by clicking on the link below.